yesiamrocks/cssanimation.io/README.md

 # Getting started with cssanimation.io
 In modern web concept, cssanimation.io is the best controlling animation library for CSS and [GreenSock](https://greensock.com/),  Moving forward with this library, you need to have a basic idea on HTML and CSS3.
 We believe you have that.
 If you are pretty confused, just refreshing your idea from [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations) to go along more easily.

-We also offer you to [GreenSock](https://greensock.com/) animation, just fly over here to get the guideline.
+We also offer you to [GreenSock](https://greensock.com/) animation, just fly over [here](https://cssanimation.io/how-to-use.html) to get the guideline.

-With cssanimation.io, all you have to do is to include the appropriate classes with your elements.
-The method of including the CSS version is outlined below:
+This library is too easy to install and implement.
+Anything you can be done with our relevant animation class name.
+So [Download](https://codeload.github.com/yesiamrocks/cssanimation.io/zip/master) and let’s get started with this library.

 To get started, from the outset you download the complete library and then